Hooks: Deterministic Policy Enforcement for Claude Code Teams

 exit 0 # ALLOW

-Deploy this as .claude/hooks/security-check.sh (project-scoped) or in managed settings (organization-scoped).
-Every time Claude tries to run a Bash command, this fires.
-Catches the vast majority of common credential mistakes before they hit a PR.
+Deploy as .claude/hooks/security-check.sh (project-scoped) or in managed settings (org-scoped).
+It catches the vast majority of common credential mistakes before they reach a PR.

 Hook 2: Auto-Format Python Files (PostToolUse)

-This hook fires after every Edit to a Python file.
-It automatically runs Black for formatting.
+Fires after every Edit to a Python file and runs Black.

 #!/bin/bash